michielplatteau/CCBDA_project/README.md

  * We also use the python "assert" to catch errors early on during development
 12. Admin processes
  * We use different codes for housekeeping, such as filling the database, cleaning the data, doing machine learning.
- * By seperating this we keep everything as clean as possible.
+ * By separating this we keep everything as clean as possible.
  * A lot of housekeeping is done by the Django framework.
 Such as cleaning tasks, monitoring and alerting.
- * Since we don't have a really complex project we didn't implement an immense ammount of admin processes.
+ * Since we don't have a really complex project we didn't implement an immense amount of admin processes.

 # Description of the methodology used to create the project: division of responsibilities, meetings organization, exchange of ideas and documentation, created working environments (development, production, staging), tools used, etc.
 Creating this project involved several steps and methodologies that helped us divide tasks equally and work in a harmonious environment and in synergy: